motechFR/muslimblockchain/readme.md

 # Preamble

-Islam is arguably the most holistic religion in the world, providing insights and guidance for Muslims across a broad range of topics relating to all areas of life.
+Islam is arguably the most holistic religion in the world.

+It provides insights and guidance for Muslims across a broad range of topics relating to all areas of life.

 Muslims inherently know that Islam was the catalyst for some of the biggest innovations in the modern world.

-Some of these include: algebra, optics, architectural innovations, islamic arts, calligraphy, knowledge translation, women's rights, etc.
+Some of these included: algebra, optics, architectural innovations, islamic arts, calligraphy, knowledge translation, women's rights, etc.

 In the last 600 years or so Islam has seen a comparative stagnation in terms of